Skip to content

 Selecting the data to validate¤

 The process starts by selecting the data to be validated in the validation page.
 Only registered users with change permissions for a particular station can validate data for that station.
-Once the station is selected, the variables available for that station are displayed, as well as other filters based on their values, data range or status.
+Once the station is selected, the variables available for that station are displayed, as well as other filters based on their values, date range or status.
 By default, all non-validated data for the selected variable and station is displayed once the Submit button is clicked.

 Selection of the data to validate